kvc0/protosocket/README.md

 # protosocket
-Tools for building message-oriented tcp streams.
+Message-oriented, low-abstraction tcp streams.

 A protosocket is a non-blocking, bidirectional, message streaming connection.
 Providing a serializer and deserializer for your messages, you can stream to and from tcp servers.

+There is no wrapper encoding - no HTTP, no gRPC, no websockets.
+You depend on TCP and your serialization strategy.

+Dependencies are trim; `tokio` is the main hard dependency.
+If you use protocol buffers, you will also depend on `prost`.
+There's no extra underlying framework.

 Protosockets avoid too many opinions - you have (get?) to choose your own message ordering and concurrency semantics.
 You can make an implicitly ordered stream, or a non-blocking out-of-order stream, or anything in between.

-Tools to facilitate protocol buffers over tcp are provided in [`protosocket-prost`](./protosocket-prost/).
+Tools to facilitate protocol buffers are provided in [`protosocket-prost`](./protosocket-prost/).

+You can write an RPC client/server with [`protosocket-rpc`](./protosocket-rpc/).

-You can see the protocol buffers example in [`example-proto`](./example-proto/).
+You can see an example of protocol buffers RPC in [`example-proto`](./example-proto/).
-If you're only using rust, of course you can hand-write prost structs, but if you want to use a protosocket server with clients in other languages you'll want to generate from protos.

 # Case study
 ## Background